The Brigitte Trust – Charities & Health

 Volunteers are not trained or insured to offer nursing or personal care.

-All volunteers are fully trained before being placed with families and are helped and encouraged in regular support groups whilst volunteering with the Trust.
+Volunteer training takes place on Zoom twice each month and volunteers will be allocated to one client at a time.
+All volunteers are fully trained before being placed with clients and are helped and supported in regular online support groups whilst volunteering with the Trust.

-We urgently need new volunteers to continue and expand this vital service locally in partnership with Macmillan Cancer Support and with close links with Sam Beare and Woking Hospices.
+We urgently need new volunteers to continue and expand this vital service locally, with our close links with Woking Hospice, community responders and health and social care teams.

 Our training covers: